alantippins/agentic-ux-patterns/README.md

 - Let users set optimization goals (e.g., speed vs quality, cost vs durability).
 - Expose tradeoffs and alternatives when relevant, especially for a high-impact action.

+Action: Highlight a moment where tradeoffs exist.
+Could the interface show why it chose this path?

 🔍 Example: Devin (Cognition)
 When Devin selects a fix, it explains: “I chose this solution because it runs faster and fits your existing architecture.”
 This helps users understand the logic, and make adjustments if needed.